 The aircraft fly towards crowd centre along the B Axis, straight towards the crowd.
 Before reaching the display line one or more turn hard to the left and one or more turn hard to the right but without going up or down.

 Starting from level flight, the aircraft's nose lifts (like a plane taking off) but in a circular way rather than a straight line.
 The curved take-off continues all the way round the circle, ideally ending at the same point that the loop began and continuing along the same path that it was taking before the loop began.
 The appearance is that one or more aircraft create a vertical circle in the sky.

 In an inside loop the canopy is always pointing inwards, towards the centre of the circle.
 In an outside loop the canopy points outwards.

 Whilst making a pass (generally a flat, initially erect pass) the aircraft does one twirl (makes one complete turn on the horizontal axis).
 Unless otherwise described, the roll is at a constant speed.
 It can be slow or fast.
-Some aircraft can make a complete rotation in a second.

 Like an aileron roll, but with planned momentary stops at predetermined points.
 A four-point hesitation roll, for example, has four stops at equal intervals in the roll.

 This manoeuvre begins like an inside loop, but when 5/8ths has been completed, i.e. when the aircraft is pointing 45 degrees down (as always in a loop the plane is inverted at this point), the aircraft performs a half-roll, i.e. a roll through 180 degrees, so that it is upright.
 The aircraft then flies out horizontal.
 The pilot can adjust the interval between the half-roll and returning to horizontal to adjust speed and height.
 The effect of the manoeuvre is to reverse direction.